MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 > - Environment:
 > Specifies the environment the tests will be run in.
 The supported values are 'PROD', 'TIE' and 'OnPrem'.
 Default is 'PROD'.
 > - AuthorizationType:
-> Specifies the authorizatin type needed to authorize to the service.
+> Specifies the authorization type needed to authorize to the service.
 The supported values are 'Windows','NavUserPassword' and 'AAD'
 > - SandboxName:
 > Specifies the sandbox name.
 This is necessary only when the environment is either 'PROD' or 'TIE'.
 Default is 'sandbox'.
 > - ServiceUrl:
-> Specifies the base url of the service.
+> Specifies the base URL of the service.
 This parameter is used only in 'OnPrem' environment.
 Example http://localhost:8080/PerformanceToolkit
 > - ClientId:
-> Specifies the guid that the BC is registered with in AAD.
-To setup an AAD go to https://github.com/microsoft/BCTech/tree/master/samples/PSOAuthBCAccess
+> Specifies the guid that the Business Central is registered with in Azure AD.
+To setup Azure AD, go to https://github.com/microsoft/BCTech/tree/master/samples/PSOAuthBCAccess

 ## Analyzing Results
 When a run has completed, you can view the results on the lines on the **BCPT Suite Lines** FastTab.
 For more information, see [Analyzing the Results](devenv-performance-toolkit.md#analyzing-the-results).